rsrasmu2/EdutainmentGame/README.md

 TASKS:
 ------
-----Misc:
-- "Are you a boy or a girl?" different sprite based on response - Nancy

 ----Overworld:
 - make speech bubbles above player so you can't walk over them
 - Optional: move dialogue boxes to bottom?
 - Optional: Fix character animation clipping
-- Optional: roaming characters
 - Optional: characters turn to you when you talk to them

 COMPLETE: